 Figure H:1-10 shows the discussed variables and their overall consensus in trends for both observed and projected scenarios based on the findings of the 2015 USACE IWR literature synthesis.
-Overall, it can be said that there is the most evidence in the observed data of an increasing precipitation trend.
+Overall, the observed data indicates an increasing precipitation trend.
 There is less evidence in observed data pointing to trends in temperature or temperature maximums in the region.
 There is some evidence that hydrology and streamflow are increasing in the region, but unclear evidence whether temperature is increasing or decreasing.